testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 We witnessed first hand the brain washing done by years of C programming.
 {% endblockquote %}

-Thinking about a software system as a state machine is not only useful at design stage, it is critical to understanding what testing a software system actually means and implies.
+Thinking about a software system as a state machine is not only useful at the design stage; it is critical to understand what testing a software system actually means and implies.

 # Requirements for a requirement